LLH School of Phlebotomy & Healthcare Technicians LLC

 $1,598

 Combines flexible online learning with in-person lab practice.
-Students complete coursework online while attending scheduled lab sessions for hands-on training.
+Students complete coursework online, attend live zoom lectures while attending scheduled lab sessions for hands-on training.
 The program includes:

 ✔ Online coursework covering phlebotomy fundamentals